kristelle97/MooneLandingPage/src/blog/posts/hormonal-contraception/3-contraceptive-patch.md

 ---
-title: "The Contraceptive Patch: How It Works and What to Expect"
+title: 'The Contraceptive Patch: How It Works and What to Expect'
-description: "Explore the contraceptive patch, its effectiveness, how to get it, side effects, pros and cons, and who should avoid it."
+description: Explore the contraceptive patch, its effectiveness, how to get it, side effects, pros and cons, and who should avoid it.
 date: 2025-06-08
 category: Hormonal Contraception
+thumbnail: /img/posts/the-contraceptive-patch:-how-it-works-and-what-to-expect.png
+alt: 'Illustration for The Contraceptive Patch: How It Works and What to Expect'
+layout: post.njk
 ---

 ## Description of the Method